surveyjs/survey-library/docs/design-survey-conditional-logic.md

 - `name` - A name that identifies the calculated value.
 - `expression` - An expression that returns the calculated value.
-- `includeIntoResult` - A Boolean property that specifies whether to include the calculated value into survey results.
+- `includeIntoResult` - A Boolean property that specifies whether to include the calculated value in survey results.

 The following code shows how to calculate a full name value based on the first and last names: